demystifyfp/demystifyfp/content/fsharp/series/fstweet/transforming-async-result-to-webpart.md

  VerificationCode = VerificationCode "oCzBXDY5wIyGlNFuG76a";} sent
 ```

-and in the browser we will get an empty page
+and in the browser, we will get an empty page

 ![Signup Success Page Not Found](/img/fsharp/series/fstweet/signup-sucess-not-found.png)